nixon-voxell/GPUClothSimulationInUnity/README.md

 1. Create a mesh in [Blender](https://blender.org) that you want to simulate.
 2. Use my custom Blender Addon - [Cloth Exporter Tool](https://github.com/voxell-tech/ClothExporter) to transform your mesh into PBD form and export it into your Unity's `StreamingAssets` folder.
 3. Create an empty GameObject in Unity.
-4. Drag and drop `ClothSimulation.cs` script onto the GameObject.
+4. Drag and drop `CPUClothSimulation.cs` or `GPUClothSimulation.cs` script onto the GameObject.
+(Check [Cloth Configurations](#cloth-configurations) for more cloth parameters' information.)
 5. Select the correct JSON file that the Blender Cloth Exporter Tool exports using the button - `Select JSON File`.
 6. Press the button - `Load Data from JSON`.
 7. Put in your `Front Material` and `Back Material`.